Dedication: Futago no Seishi for the feedback and cleanup.

 He inhaled and hated that he couldn't do such a simple biological function without stopping because his chest was tight with anxiety.
 His hands clenched, fingers scrabbling at the creases in his jeans.
 "What," he began with a croak and had to take a moment to clear his throat.
 "W-why are we sitting like this?"
 His tongue felt heavy in his mouth and this was the lightest topic his mind had decided to open the discussion with?
 Great.
 He was off to a roaring start.

 No shit, Sherlock was just another phrase he had to bite back with unexpected ferocity.
-But this close? was really what he wanted to ask in hopes that he could get some distance (because he really was having a terrible time breathing normally and this close proximity probably had something to do with it).
+But this close? was really what he wanted to ask in hopes that he could get some distance (because he was really having a terrible time breathing normally and this close proximity probably had something to do with it).

 "We're," here he swallowed uncomfortably, "kind of t—I mean, uhm—close, no?"
 Any closer and he would be on his roommate's lap (which he would have been okay with in almost any situation other than the current one).